 - Set Maximum pre-rendered frames to 1.

 - Set Preferred refresh rate to “Highest available”.

 - Set Power Management Mode to “Prefer maximum performance”.

 - Click apply and you can now close the control panel again.

 That’s it, you should now have increased your FPS substantially!
 If you have any suggestions, please feel free to leave a comment.

 Best Mouse Settings & Sensitivity for Apex Legends

-For an FPS game, mouse settings are crucial for you being able to aim at your best.
+For an FPS game, mouse settings are crucial for you to be able to aim at your best.
 What we often see from beginners, is that they tend to have their sensitivities set up way too high.
-After analyzing more than 1000 professional players from various games like CS:GO, Fortnite, Overwatch and PUBG, we can safely conclude that this is the number one shared setting between professional players.
+After analyzing more than 1000 professional players from various games like CS:GO, Fortnite, Overwatch, and PUBG, we can safely conclude that this is the number one shared setting between professional players.
 Almost all players, will have their sensitivities set relatively low.
 How low often depends on the game, in CS:GO we are talking really really low, where you almost need two mousepads just to make a 360 turn.
 In Fortnite, sensitivities are a bit higher, since it requires that you can build as well.

 So what are the best sensitivity?

 Before you set your in-game sensitivity, it is important that you adjust your CPI – counts per inch (sometimes referred to as DPI, which stands for dots per inch).
 On almost any gaming mouse, you will be able to adjust your CPI settings.
 What is worth noting, is that higher is not better.
 All mice have a native resolution of around 400-1600.
 If your mouse state a higher CPI, it simply means it is scaling the resolution to get a higher artificial CPI.
 This will not benefit you in any way, so let’s hope companies go away from using it in their marketing.
 Anyway, before this turns into a technical article, let us just state that choosing a CPI between 400 to 1600 is fine.